hyperlane-xyz/v2-docs/README.md

 Hyperlane is the modular interoperability platform.
 Hyperlane empowers developers to build interchain applications, apps that can communicate between many blockchain environments and offer users a unified experience.&#x20;

-Hyperlane's API's offer developers secure and simple ways to communicate between blockchains, and the Hyperlane SDK can makes building interchain applications quick and easy. &#x20;
+Hyperlane's API's offer developers secure and simple ways to communicate between blockchains, and the Hyperlane SDK can make building interchain applications quick and easy. &#x20;